-It allows for arbitrary time intervals instead of the second, minute, hour, etc.
+date_trunc, it allows for arbitrary time intervals instead of

-date_trunc.
+second, minute, and hour intervals.
 The return value is the bucket's

 |INTERVAL||A PostgreSQL time interval for how long each bucket is|

 If you use months as an interval for

 3 months are both valid

 1 month 1 day and

 3 months 2 weeks are not.